nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >
 > **⚠️Warning:**
 >- All fields must be supplied in the command, not just the ones you wish to edit.
+>- This action is irreversible, once the command has been entered, the activity would be immediately edited.

 **Example**
 - An [activity has been created](#creating-an-activity-activity-create) with an `ACTIVITY_ID` of 1, part of